ethanlanders/assessment-of-scientific-claim-verification-frameworks/README.md

-# Project: An Assessment of Scientific Claim Verification Frameworks
+# An Assessment of Scientific Claim Verification Frameworks

 Click [here](https://digitalcommons.odu.edu/cgi/viewcontent.cgi?article=1005&context=reu2022_computerscience) to access the final, published slide deck for this project.